tmsvdb/TinyECS/README.md

 Lightweight easy to use generic ECS object management system.

 IMPORTANT: This project is up and runnig but it still needs more tests.
+I want to take a look at other ways of event subscription such as Action method subscriptions => systems that want to update their entities and entities that have been changed and need their system to update.

 What is this tool used for?
 --